GI Underground Press: Rebelling against more than the war

 Many GIs experienced similar awakenings.
 One scholar noted about the Vietnam era soldiers at Fort Bragg, "the soldiers in Fayetteville expanded the focus of their movement beyond the single issue of Vietnam to a multifaceted approach that condemned the structural problems, such as racism, sexism, and capitalism that led to global wars in the first place."
 He continued, "In November of 1971, the antiwar soldiers at Fort Bragg took an unprecedented step....
 GIs United, along with the local VVAW (Vietnam Veterans Against the War) chapter, a group of black soldiers, and a contingency of Women's Army Corps soldiers, banded together to form the GI Union."
 The groups' new demands "reflected this unprecedented collectivity; the group demanded the end of sexist oppression of women and gay people in the military community, the right of black, Hispanic, and other minorities to determine their own lives free from the oppression of racist whites, the end of troops’ involvement in workers’ strikes, and even improved medical and dental care for soldiers and their families."
 A soldier from the 28th Civil Affairs Company at Bragg spoke for GI's United at their May 1971 Counter Armed Forces Day rally.
 He said: "We believe that the first priority is to end the war in Indochina.
 But we know now that when the war ends, our job does not.
 The war has grown out of the political and economic institutions of this country.
 And unless we change these institutions, there will be another Vietnam and another Vietnam after that."

 Similar transformations and awakenings went on among many of the rebelling soldiers and sailors of that era, as can be seen in the press they produced.

-Underground Press & the GI Resistance Movement
+Underground Press and the GI resistance movement

 Between 1968 and 1969, GI resistance grew from local protests and publications, mainly concentrated in major cities like San Francisco, Chicago and New York into a recognizable movement.
 One unprecedented measure of this was that GIs "were simply walking away from a war they no longer believed in."
 In March 1969, the US military provided data to a Senate Armed Service subcommittee revealing that soldiers were deserting, on average, "every ten minutes" and going A.W.O.L "every three minutes."
 By mid-year the mainstream press was covering GI resistance stories, but more importantly to GIs, at least 35 underground GI newspapers were being published, and more were being created every month.
 Disgruntled soldiers could now get news they trusted from fellow GIs.